billbai0102/JobSeekr/README.md

 # JobSeeker
- A program that I created with a team at Hack The North 2019
+Created by Bill Bai, Cecillia Sheng, Ricky Zhang, and Andrey Starenky at Hack the North 2019.

 ## Technical Details